skycoin/whitepapers/README.md

 Block Y1 is involved in two cycles of X in this example.
 If we trust the clock of X, then we know that Y1 existed and was published before t=3 (we take the lower of the two cycles).
 If Y1 was the successor to block Y0, then we can lower bound the time Y1 was published at the time stamp of the block by X which acknowledges Y0.

 This produces a time upper and lower bound for any block that can be reached by a receipt chain from X and which leads back to X. For a well conditioned graph, this will include nearly all blocks.
-For upper bounds for a block time we take the least of any cycle ending time.
+For upper bounds for block publication time we take the least of any cycle ending time.
 For lower bounds we take the greater of the cycle ending times for the predeceding block.

 We can generalize this notion from "time with respect to node X" to time with respect to a subgraph of trusted nodes in the network.
 We take a subset of the network.
 We assume the nodes in the network have synced clocks and report time accurately.
 We allow a "cycle" that ends on any node in the subgraph and ends on any other node in the subgraph.